The Ireland team that needs to start the World Cup qualifier against Serbia - Pundit Arena

 Enda Stevens

-While Stevens has endured a difficult season at Sheffield United (who hasn’t?), we can’t see him losing his place under Kenny.
+While Stevens has endured a difficult season at Sheffield United (who hasn’t?), we can’t see him losing his place at left-back under Kenny.

 Josh Cullen